-1.3 Commencement date of the Scheme
+1.3 Commencement Date of the Scheme

-This scheme has been confirmed by the Minister for Culture, Heritage and the Gaeltacht.
-It commences with effect from 01 May 2018 and shall remain in force for a period of 3 years or until a new scheme has been confirmed, whichever is the later.
+This Scheme has been confirmed by the Minister for Tourism, Culture, Arts, Gaeltacht, Sport and Media.
+It commences with effect from 24 May 2021 and shall remain in force for a period of 3 years or until a new scheme has been confirmed, whichever is the later.

-Chapter 2: Overview of the Irish Human Rights and Equality
+Chapter 2: Overview of the Irish Human Rights and Equality Commission

-Commission